satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 fraught with many problems that undermine the pace, validity, and credibility of science.

+They work in relative isolation, as short-order cooks, and have lost a lot of weight.

 Reviewers are not officially acknowledged and often cannot access the information necessary to provide credible critique.

-They
+Reviewers are not officially acknowledged and often cannot access the information necessary to provide credible critique.
+They work in isolation, for a relatively short time, and their opinions cannot evolve or be commented upon.

 There are too few reviewers provided with too little information who go unacknowledged, the quality of their reviews goes unmeasured, and